Licensed Yacht BrokersYachts for SaleIzumi - PALMER JOHNSON FOR SALE

 Disclaimer

-The details of this vessel are offered in good faith, yet no guarantee or warranty is made as to the accuracy of the information or the condition of the yacht.
-Buyers are encouraged to instruct their agents or surveyors to investigate any particulars they wish to have validated.
+Offered in good faith, these particulars are provided for information purposes and neither the accuracy of the information nor the condition of the vessel is guaranteed or warranted.
+Prospective buyers should instruct their agents or surveyors to investigate and verify any details they deem essential.
 This vessel is offered subject to prior sale, price change, or withdrawal without notice.

 Specifications